MRIOSU/OCMR/README.md

 It will generate an nine-dimensional array, (kData), for the k-space data and structure (param) that captures the acquisition parameters.

-This instruction is for Matlab.
+## Reading Data into Python
 The instructions to read the data using Python will be available in future.

 ## Data Structure